rlugojr/linkurious-enterprise-manual/Searching/Multiple Properties.md

 ![the search on multiple properties](https://dl.dropboxusercontent.com/s/xrcml53id4gx3xu/70.png?dl=0)

+We can see the name of the different labels in our database and their occurences.

 Hit ```Options``` to see the name of the different properties in your graph.

 ![the search on multiple properties](https://dl.dropboxusercontent.com/s/bog5w0tdm64ukic/71.png?dl=0)